vmware/vic-product/docs/user_doc/vic_vsphere_admin/upgrade_appliance.md

 **Prerequisites**

 - You have completed the pre-upgrade tasks listed in [Tasks to Perform Before Upgrading the vSphere Integrated Containers Appliance](pre_upgrade_tasks.md).
 - If you deployed the old version of the vSphere Integrated Containers appliance with a static IP address, and you want the new appliance to retain the same IP address after the upgrade, reconfigure the old appliance to use a temporary IP address before you start the upgrade procedure.
+For information about how to reconfigure the old appliance, see [Reconfigure the vSphere Integrated Containers Appliance](reconfigure_appliance.md).
 - Deploy the latest version of the vSphere Integrated Containers appliance.
 For information about deploying the appliance, see [Deploy the vSphere Integrated Containers Appliance](deploy_vic_appliance.md).
   - If you use vCenter Server 6.7 update 1 or later, you can use the HTML5 vSphere Client to deploy the appliance.
 If you use an older version of vCenter Server, you must use the Flex-based vSphere Web Client to deploy the appliance.
 You cannot deploy OVA files from versions of the HTML5 vSphere Client that pre-date vCenter Server 6.7 update 1.
   - When you deploy the new version of the apppliance, you can optionally configure the network settings to use the same static IP address as you used on the old version.